top of page

 Shopping trips have been great too.
 Outlets, malls, anywhere.
 It is small and flexible, so I could even avoid long ramps by retracting the stroller and carrying it up small staircases.
 A few parents behind me actually commented that it looked like one of those picture perfect moments because I walked right past a whole line of slow moving strollers.

 Now we are in month five, and even though most of these notes were written in the first two months, nothing has changed.
 We removed the newborn insert right before month three and the baby did not even react to the switch.
-We are still completely happy we chose the Doona. - Grace Sullivan
+We are still completely happy we chose the Doona.

 Buy it on Amazon today for: $650.00 with FREE returns

-2. Evenflo - Travel System with LiteMax Infant Car Seat
+2. Evenflo - Best Value Travel System

 FIRST IMPRESSION:

 This was the very first stroller I bought for my baby boy, who at the time was still on the way and due in September.
-I bought it even after reading a bunch of negative reviews because I honestly just fell in love with it.
+I bought it even after reading a bunch of negative reviews because I just fell in love with it.
 It arrived in two days, and the moment the box showed up at my door, I opened it right away.
 My brother helped by taking everything out of the box, but I did all the assembling myself.
 I was seven months pregnant and still found it very easy to put together.
 It felt light in my hands and the instructions were simple with clear images.
 I remember thinking to myself that it really was very easy to put together.

 COLOR CHOICE: